mkner/arduino-device-controller-design/WK 2/thereminvox/readme.md

-An optical-thereminvox similar to thethe original analog RF type</br>
+An optical-thereminvox similar to the original analog RF type</br>
 but the buzzer tone varies directly with the reading from light sensor (photoresistor)